Mordecai Ezekiel: Career

 He and G.C.
 Haas described the pork cycle.

 Personal life

 Born in Richmond, Virginia, he was the son of Jacob and Rachel Brill Ezekiel (who had been a secretary to the suffragist Carrie Chapman Catt).
 He had two brothers, Walter Naphtali Ezekiel, a plant pathologist, and Raphael Ezekiel, a graduate of West Point, and one sister, Bertha Brill Ezekiel (Topkis).

+Ezekiel graduated in 1918 from the Maryland Agricultural College with a Bachelor of Science degree in agriculture.
+He also earned a Master of Science degree in 1923 from the University of Minnesota and a PhD in economics from the Robert Brookings Graduate School of Economics and Government.

+Ezekiel traveled abroad as a Guggenheim Fellow from 1930 to 1931.

 Ezekiel married Lucille Finsterwald and they had three children—David, Jonathan, and Margot.
 He was also the uncle of the Hebrew poet Yosef Yehezkel.
 A scholarship in his name was endowed at the University of Maryland in 1963.